- Oops!Something went wrong.Please try again later.

 How Hard Would It Be For IDT Australia To Raise More Cash For Growth?

-IDT Australia's cash burn of AU$2.1m is about 5.7% of its AU$37m market capitalisation.
+IDT Australia has a market capitalisation of AU$44m and burnt through AU$2.6m last year, which is 6.0% of the company's market value.
 That's a low proportion, so we figure the company would be able to raise more cash to fund growth, with a little dilution, or even to simply borrow some money.

 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.